 Vendors must be periodically reviewed, and their pricing models evaluated against new competitors.
 This aspect of the procurement process is known as supplier management.
 The supplier’s performance is also gauged and critiqued.
 If they are still worthy of your business and their prices are fair, an enterprise may wish to continue doing business with them.
 If not, then it might be time to switch to a new supplier.
 Additionally, if during the evaluation, weak spots are observed, the purchasing team and the suppliers can produce solutions to rectify the issue.

 5. Savings management

 The bottom line is extremely important in business.
 And finding ways to minimize costs should be a priority for all teams.
 In the sourcing process, the savings management step allows for forecasting of costs and structured saving plans to be created.
-Having this contingency plan allows supplies to be purchased ahead of time, avoiding reactionary, panic buying; key to better supply chain management.
+Having this contingency plan allows supplies to be purchased ahead of time, avoiding reactionary, panic buying; the key to better supply chain management.

 Invest in Robust Sourcing Systems for Your Business